WebAssembly Diversification for Malware Evasion: Diversification for Malware Evasion in WebAssembly

 \subsection{Diversifier}

-Conceptually, our approach can use any semantic preserving diversifier.
-For our experiments, we select one diversifier that supports wasm-to-wasm diversification and performs almost non-costly transformations: Wasm-mutate \cite{Wasm-mutate}.
-This tool takes a WebAssembly module as input and returns a set of variants of that module.
-Wasm-mutate follows the notion of program equivalence modulo input \cite{moduloinputpaper}, i.e., the variants should provide the same output for the same program inputs.
-It represents the search space for new variants as an e-graph \cite{2020arXiv200403082W}, and it exploits the property that any traversal through the e-graph represents a semantically equivalent variant of the input program.
-Wasm-mutate can generate thousands of semantically equivalent variants from a single binary in a few minutes.
+Conceptually, our approach is parametrized by a semantic preserving diversifier \cite{cohen1993operating}}.
+For our prototype implementation, we select one diversifier that supports wasm-to-wasm diversification and performs almost non-costly transformations: wasm-mutate \cite{wasm-mutate}.
+This tool takes a WebAssembly module as input and returns a set of variants of that module. wasm-mutate follows the notion of program equivalence modulo input \cite{moduloinputpaper}, i.e., the variants should provide the same output for the same program inputs.
+It represents the search space for new variants as an e-graph \cite{2020arXiv200403082W}, and it exploits the property that any traversal through the e-graph represents a semantically equivalent variant of the input program. wasm-mutate can generate thousands of semantically equivalent variants from a single binary in a few minutes.

-Wasm-mutate defines 135 possible transformations on an input WebAssembly binary, grouped into three categories.
+wasm-mutate defines 135 possible transformations on an input WebAssembly binary, grouped into three categories.
 The peephole operator is the first category.
 It is responsible for rewriting instruction sequences in function bodies.
 It selects a random instruction within the binary functions and applies one or more of the 125 rewrite rules.
 Finally, it re-encodes the WebAssembly module with the new, rewritten expression to produce a binary variant.
-The second category of transformations in Wasm-mutate implements module structure transformations.
+The second category of transformations in wasm-mutate implements module structure transformations.
 It operates at the level of the WebAssembly binary structure.
 It includes the following eight transformations: add a new type definition, add/modify custom sections, add a new function, add a new export, add a new import, add a new global, remove a type and remove a function.
-The third transformation category is on the control flow graph of a function code level.
-Wasm-mutate performs two possible transformations: unroll a loop or swap the branches of a conditional block.
+The third transformation category is on the control flow graph of a function code level. wasm-mutate performs two possible transformations: unroll a loop or swap the branches of a conditional block.